yamisagi/rs-form/README.md

 <!-- add asset here later -->

-In this project, I built a basic form app with React and TypeScript with the help of RS Build.
+In this project, I built a Form app with best practices for form validation & form handling including basic form validation, complex form validation, form handling with FormData API, custom hooks also with comments.
+Used React and TypeScript with the help of RS Build.
 I used the RS Build instead of Webpack to make the project more poweful with the help of RS Build's features.
 For more information about RS Build, you can check the [RS Build](https://rsbuild.dev/guide/start/quick-start.html) documentation.

 <!-- ROADMAP -->